What Redistricting Looks Like In Every State

 The Massachusetts Legislature approved a congressional redistricting map, sending H.4256 to Governor Charlie Baker's desk.

-Who controls redistricting in Massachusetts in 2021?
+Who controls redistricting in Massachusetts right now?

 Democrats fully control the congressional redistricting process.
 New maps are drawn and passed by the Democratic state legislature and signed into law by the Republican governor (but legislative Democrats have the numbers to override a potential veto).